MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

   - `[SchedulingGroupId <String>]`: ID for the scheduling group that the open shift belongs to.
   - `[SharedOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem

-SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup1[]>: The logical grouping of users in the schedule (usually by role).
+SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup[]>: The logical grouping of users in the schedule (usually by role).
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity